-Directors of the Military Science programs function in their respective areas similar to college/school deans.

-Commanding Officer/ Professor of Naval Science/Professor of Military Science In addition to the role of Commanding Officer (CO) of the Navy ROTC Unit at Southern University, the CO also serves as Professor of Naval Science /Military Science and Head of the Naval Science/Army ROTC Department at Southern University.
-In their capacity as heads of their respective departments, Professors of Naval Science/Military Science report to the Chancellor through the Vice Chancellor for Academic Affairs.
+Directors of the Military Science programs function in their respective areas similar to college deans.
+Commanding Officer/ Professor of Naval Science/Professor of Military Science.
+In addition to the role of Commanding Officer (CO) of the Navy ROTC Unit at Southern University, the CO also serves as Professor of Naval Science/Military Science and Head of the Naval Science/Army ROTC Department at Southern University.
+In their capacity as heads of their respective departments, Professors of Naval Science/Military Science report to the President-Chancellor through the Executive Vice President for Academic Affairs and Provost.